jmarkgraf/PresentationAssignment/README.md

 ## Note regarding the data sets used in the analysis

+This repo does not contain the necessary data sets needed to reproduce the analysis, as one data set is hand-collected and not intended for publication at this stage and the other one has to be bought at the Bavarian statistical office.

 As we do not intent to publish the data used in the analysis publicly, it needs to be manually inserted into the `data/`  directory.
 Otherwise, the RMarkdown will not render correctly as one of the earlier code chunks will throw an error right away.

 ## Important files